swent-group10/mvp-prd/template/6-non_functional_requirements.md

 #### Firebase Authentication

 To streamline the login process and ensure compliance with EU regulations, the authentication system employs Firebase Authentication with Google accounts.
 As a consequence of this service being used, passwords, email addresses, phone numbers, user agents, and IP addresses are collected and stored on the Firebase Cloud.
 Information linked to the user's account is deleted when the account is deleted, while the IP address is retained for 180 days.
-In accordance with Article 17 of the GDPR ("Right to erasure"), users can delete their accounts within the application, initiating the automatic deletion of data stored by the Firebase Authentication mechanism.
+To be in accordance with Article 17 of the GDPR ("Right to erasure"), users can delete their accounts within the application, initiating the automatic deletion of data stored by the Firebase Authentication mechanism.

 #### Firebase Databases (Database, Storage, and Geolocation)